The ultimate summer calendar: things to do, London, August 2022

 Leave your purse at home and find the best of London's free, family-friendly entertainment this summer.

-Greenwich+Docklands International Festival (GDIF) runs from Friday 27 August to Saturday 11 September, bringing with it a two-week programme of free outdoor theatre and performing arts comprising 52 events in total, all of which are taking place in the streets, squares and green spaces of Greenwich.
-Highlights include Dan Acher's Borealis, an artificial aurora inspired by the Northern Lights set to light up the sky each night in vibrant splashes of colour.
+Greenwich+Docklands International Festival (GDIF) runs from Friday 26 August to Sunday 11 September, bringing with it a 17-day programme of free outdoor performances and interactive art installations, all of which are taking place in the streets, squares and green spaces of Greenwich.
+Highlights include German artist Stephanie Lüning's Island of Foam (pictured), which is smothering Greenwich Peninsula in mountains of rainbow-coloured, eco-friendly bubbles on 3 & 4 September.

 Over on Greenwich Peninsula, Summer Sessions is offering three months of free activities, including live music, film screenings, family sports, workshops and DJ sets to raise spirits and keep the crowds mingling.